section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 ### Social authentication using Djoser in react applications

 ### Introduction
-Djoser is a powerful library that helps a great deal when it comes to authenticating applications.
+Djoser is a powerful library that helps a great deal in authenticating applications.
 It offers basic features such as registration, account activation, login, password reset and logout.

 It works with a custom user model.
-It also offers capabilities for social authentication and that will be the main focus of this article.
+It also offers capabilities for social authentication, which will be the main focus of this article.

-We will be shall create an application for handling social authentication using google.
+We will create an application for handling social authentication using google.
 The application will have Django for the backend and
 React for frontend.

 ### Prerequisites